ibrahimansari/Slapp-Pebble-Client/README.md

-# Slapp-Pebble-Client
+# Slapp Pebble App
-The Pebble Slapp App
+The Pebble Slapp App.
+Needs the Android app to work.
+Happy Slapping!!